BehaviorTree/Groot2/README.md

 ## Changelog

+### 1.2.0 (2023-09-11)
+- [Bugfix]: fixed crash when renaming a Subtree
+- [Bugfix]: Prevent Model editor when double clicking a Subtree.
+- [LogReplay]: add filter-in/filter-out to the Transitions table.
+- [LogReplay]: add the ability to export the result of the query into a JSON file

 ### 1.1.1 (2023-08-12)

 - [Bugfix]: fixed crash when inserting a node during the Creation of a Node connection